DS202-at-ISU/lab-1-lab1_team12/README.md

 Aidan Bobholz: Following along with step 12.3, I ran into one issue in which I had to restart R in order for the git to register as installed to create new project\>git thingy.
 After restarting R I was able to successfully load in the git repository.
+Going into step four commiting worked easliy, though for pushing I found out that you do not need to select sign.

 Ryan Ledbetter: For steps 12.3 everything went smoothly until I had to deal with account issues.
 My account was setup with a personal account